-- 6.1 The Management Board will disclose without delay any new facts which have arisen within the enterprise's field of activity and which are not known publicly, if such facts could, owing to their impact on the asset and financial situations or general business development, substantially influence the price of the company's registered securities. - 6.2 As soon as the company becomes aware of the fact that an individual acquires, exceeds or falls short of 5, 10, 25, 50 or 75% of the voting rights in the company by means of a purchase, sale or any other manner, the Management Board will disclose this fact without delay.

-- 6.3 The company's treatment of all shareholders in respect of information shall be equal.
-All new facts made known to financial analysts and similar addressees shall also be disclosed to the shareholders by the company without delay. - 6.4 The company shall use suitable communication media, such as the Internet, to inform shareholders and investors in a prompt and uniform manner. - 6.5 Any information which the company discloses abroad in line with corresponding capital market law provisions shall also be disclosed domestically without delay. - 6.6 The purchase or sale of shares in the company or of related purchase or sale rights (e.g. options) and of rights directly dependent on the stock market price of the company by members of the management board and supervisory board of the company or its parent company and by related parties shall be reported without delay to the company.
-Purchases based on employment contracts, as a compensation component as well as immaterial purchase and sale transactions (EURO25,000 in 30 days) are excepted from the reporting requirement.
-The company shall publish the disclosure without delay.
+- 6.1 The Management Board must disclose insider information directly relating to the company without delay unless it is exempted from the disclosure requirement in an individual case. - 6.2 As soon as the company becomes aware of the fact that an individual acquires, exceeds or falls short of 5, 10, 25, 50 or 75% of the voting rights in the company by means of a purchase, sale or any other manner, the Management Board will disclose this fact without delay. - 6.3 The company's treatment of all shareholders in respect of information must be equal.
+All new facts made known to financial analysts and similar addressees shall also be disclosed to the shareholders by the company without delay. - 6.4 The company shall use suitable communication media, such as the Internet, to inform shareholders and investors in a prompt and uniform manner. - 6.5 Any information which the company discloses abroad in line with corresponding capital market law provisions shall also be disclosed domestically without delay. - 6.6 The purchase or sale of shares in the company or of related financial instruments, in particular derivatives, by members of the Management Board and Supervisory Board of the company or other persons with management duties who regularly have access to insider information on the company and are authorized to take material entrepreneurial decisions, as well as by parties closely related to them, must be reported by them without delay to the company.
+The reporting requirement relates to purchase and sale transactions exceeding 5,000 euros in a calendar year.
+The company must publish the disclosure without delay.

-Corresponding information shall be provided in the Notes to the Consolidated Financial Statements.
-The shareholdings, including options and derivatives, held by individual Management Board and Supervisory Board members shall be reported if these directly or indirectly exceed 1% of the shares issued by the company.
+The ownership of shares in the company or related financial instruments by Management Board and Supervisory Board members shall be reported if these directly or indirectly exceed 1% of the shares issued by the company.
 If the entire holdings of all members of the Management Board and Supervisory Board exceed 1% of the shares issued by the company, these shall be reported separately according to Management Board and Supervisory Board.